UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Notes:

-We’ve talked a lot about how to make sure our code works and that it does what we want it to, but just because it works, doesn’t mean it’s maintainable\!
+We’ve talked a lot about how to make sure our code works and that it does what we want it to, but just because it works doesn’t mean it’s maintainable\!

 Code has two “users” - the computer (which turns it into machine